Great Compact Discs: Sun Ra

 Sun Ra and His Myth-Science Arkestra, When Sun Comes Out

-Recorded November 1962; originally released 1963; reissued 1993 as a "two-for" with Fate in a Pleasant Mood [see above]; reissued 2014 (Discogs) as a download with two bonus tracks and the unabridged edit of the track ‘Circe’
+Recorded November 1962; released 1963; reissued 1993 as a "two-for" with Fate in a Pleasant Mood [see above]; reissued 2014 (Discogs) as a download with two bonus tracks and the unabridged edit of the track ‘Circe’

 ~